-Spread across 10,000 SF of space in the historic Westinghouse HQ, mcCallumSather designed its new workplace as a reflection of our entrepreneurial spirit, combining sustainability and heritage design within an iconic Hamilton building.
+Spread across 10,000 SF in the historic Westinghouse HQ, mcCallumSather designed its new workplace as a reflection of our entrepreneurial spirit, combining sustainability and heritage design within an iconic Hamilton building.
 Now, in the place of what was a long-abandoned site, we’ve retrofitted the space to create a modern workplace that reflects the way in which our understanding of productivity and teamwork has evolved.

 Our new space is organized in zones.
 At one end of the expansive, light-filled environment there are collaborative zones where teams can huddle around big tables, discuss, debate and share ideas and work side-by-side.
 At the other end of the building, we placed quiet and focused zones including phone booths and our new library.
 The design reflects our firm’s integrated nature, without distinction between our mechanical, interior design or architectural studios.
 As a result, the space becomes project focused, delivering increased efficiency and client-centric service.